- How is rhabdomyosarcoma treated?

 - Chemotherapy for rhabdomyosarcoma

 - High-dose chemotherapy and stem cell transplants for rhabdomyosarcoma

 - Rhabdomyosarcoma that progresses or recurs after initial treatment

 Clinical trials for rhabdomyosarcoma

-You may have had to make a lot of decisions since you've been told your child has cancer.
+You may have had to make a lot of decisions since you’ve been told your child has rhabdomyosarcoma (RMS).
 One of the most important decisions you will make is deciding which treatment is best.
-You may have heard about clinical trials being done for this type of cancer.
+You might have heard about clinical trials being done for RMS.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

-Your child will have to meet certain requirements to take part in any clinical trial.
-If your infant or young child does qualify for a clinical trial, you will have to decide whether or not to enter (enroll) the child into it.
-Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents' consent is accepted.
+People have to meet certain requirements to take part in any clinical trial.
+If your infant or young child does qualify for a clinical trial, it’s up to you whether or not to enter (enroll) the child into it.
+Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted.

 To learn more about clinical trials, see our document Clinical Trials: What You Need to Know.